Tin: Pigments

 Pigment Yellow 38, tin(IV) sulfide, is known as mosaic gold.

 Purple of Cassius, Pigment Red 109, a hydrous double stannate of gold, was mainly, in terms of painting, restricted to miniatures due to its high cost.
 It was widely used to make cranberry glass.
 It has also been used in the arts to stain porcelain.

 Lead-tin yellow (which occurs in two yellow forms — a stannate and a silicate) was a pigment that was historically highly important for oil painting and which had some use in fresco in its silicate form.
 Lead stannate is also known in orange form but has not seen wide use in the fine arts.
 It is available for purchase in pigment form from specialist artists' suppliers.
-There is another minor form, in terms of artistic usage and availability, of lead-tin yellow known as Lead-tin Antimony Yellow.
+There is another minor form, in terms of artistic usage and availability, of lead-tin yellow known as Lead-tin Antimony Yellow also known as Naples Yellow.

 Cerulean blue, a somewhat dull cyan chemically known as cobalt stannate, continues to be an important artists' pigment.
 Its hue is similar to that of Manganese blue, Pigment Blue 33, although it lacks that pigment's colorfulness and is more opaque.
 Artists typically must choose between cobalt stannate and manganese blue imitations made with phthalocyanine blue green shade (Pigment Blue 15:3), as industrial production of manganese blue pigment ceased in the 1970s.
 Cerulean blue made with cobalt stannate, however, was popular with artists prior to the production of Manganese blue.